NCMF Quarterly Programs

 The third quarterly program, held in October, is also the General Membership Meeting & Annual Symposium.
-The October program coincides with the NSA's 2-day Cryptologic History Symposium when it occurs every other year, thus creating a 3 day cryptologic event.
-This will happen again in 2017.
-For a recap and photos from the 2016 October program, please see the "Previous Programs" section of the General Membership Meeting & Annual Symposium page.
+Every other year, the October program coincides with the NSA's 2-day Cryptologic History Symposium, thus creating a THREE DAYS OF CRYPTOLOGY.
+For a recap and photos from past NCMF October programs, please see the "Previous Programs" section of the General Membership Meeting & Annual Symposium page.

 ABOUT THE SPEAKER

 Janet Breslin-Smith travels across cultures, both bureaucratic and geostrategic.
 As president of Crosswinds International Consulting, she draws on her 30-year career in public service, including leadership roles in the U.S. Senate, the National War College, and in Saudi Arabia, where she focused on higher education and outreach to women.
 She has written and lectured on strategy and culture, macroeconomics and Islam, women, Islam, and Saudi Arabia.
 Her article, “The Struggle to Erase Saudi Extremism,” appeared in November 2015 in the New York Times.
 She is the co-author of The National War College: A History of Strategic Thinking in Peace and War.

 Breslin-Smith, a professor of national security strategy for 14 years at the National War College in Washington, D.C., was the first woman to chair that department.
 She was named Outstanding Professor at the College in 2006.
 Prior to her academic career, she was legislative director for Sen. Patrick J. Leahy and deputy staff director of the Senate Agriculture Committee.